Guidance on SOP Creation for HR Department and Consultant Assistance

 Raj Kumar Hansdah

-Dear daleshwar
+Dear daleshwar,

+Welcome to CiteHR.com.
+Do you have any idea about the magnitude of the tasks involved?
 SOP for a single activity runs into several pages.
-Making SOP's for the HR Deptt. would mean SOP's for every activity and sub-activity - which is a time-consuming, laborious activity requiring compete knowledge of HR functions and the pecularities of your own organization.
+Making SOP's for the HR Dept. would mean SOP's for every activity and sub-activity, which is a time-consuming, laborious activity requiring complete knowledge of HR functions and the peculiarities of your organization.
+SOP's cannot be made in isolation.
+One has to study and understand YOUR ORGANIZATION.
+It would be advisable to hire a Consultant or acquire the competencies required to do so yourself.

 Warm regards.